Fractionalized time reversal, parity and charge conjugation symmetry in topological superconductor: a possible origin of three generations of neutrinos and mass mixing: Introduction

-The paper is organized as follows: In section~\ref{sec: time reversal}, we begin with a $1$D TSC protected by the $T^2=-1$ symmetry and show why a pair of Majorana zero modes on each end must carry a $T^4=-1$ symmetry.
-Then we discuss the concepts of $1/4$ spin for a Majorana spinon and the vacuum polarization physics.
-In section~\ref{sec: emergent spin}, we first discuss how to realize Majorana zero modes in higher dimensions, then we show that a relativistic dispersion and an $SU(2)$ spin can emerge at quantum criticality with proliferated Majorana zero modes.
-In section \ref{sec: superCPT}, we propose a $P^4=-1$ parity symmetry, a $\overline C^4=-1$ nontrivial charge conjugation symmetry for a pair of Majorana zero modes and show that the $\overline CPT$ symmetries for a Majorana fermion made up of four Majorana zero modes form a super algebra.
-In section \ref{sec: field theory}, we generalize the $\overline CPT$ super algebra into the relativistic quantum field theory and discuss the origin of (right-handed) neutrino mass.
-In section \ref{sec: three generation}, we give a simple explanation of the origin of three generations of neutrinos and show how to use quantum field theory to describe the three generations of neutrinos.
-In section \ref{sec: mass mixing}, we derive the neutrino mass mixing matrix with no fitting parameters.
-Then we analyze the symmetry of mass mixing matrix and discuss the $CP$ violation physics.
-Finally, we summarize the new concepts proposed in this paper and discuss other possible new physics along this line of thinking.
+The rest of the paper is organized as follows: In section~\ref{sec: time reversal}, we begin with a $1$D TSC protected by $T^2=-1$ symmetry and show why a pair of topological Majorana zero modes on each end must carry a $T^4=-1$ symmetry.
+In section~\ref{sec: emergent spin}, we discuss how to realize topological Majorana zero modes and $T^4=-1$ time reversal symmetry in higher dimensions.
+In section \ref{appemergent}, we construct a lattice model and argue that the proliferation of topological Majorana zero modes in TSC will lead to the emergence of relativistic dispersion and SU(2) spin.
+In section \ref{sec: superCPT}, we show that the $\overline C,P,T$ symmetries for a Majorana fermion(assuming it is made up of four topological Majorana zero modes) form a super algebra.
+In section \ref{sec: field theory}, we generalize the $\overline CPT$ super algebra into relativistic quantum field theory and discuss the origin of (right-handed) neutrino masses.
+In section \ref{sec: three generation}, we give a simple physical picture for the origin of three generations of neutrinos based on the fractionalized $\overline C,P,T$ symmetries.
+We further discuss how to use a potential TQFT framework to understand the origin of three generations of neutrinos from spontaneously breaking $SL(4,R)$ spacetime symmetry down to $SO(3,1)$ spacetime symmetry at cutoff energy scale, e.g., planck scale.
+In section \ref{sec: mass mixing}, we derive the right-handed neutrino mass mixing matrix within LO approximation without fitting parameters, which is consistent with an $A_5$ flavor symmetry pattern.
+Finally, we summarize the new concepts proposed in this paper and discuss other possible new physics along this direction.